 - Dangerous Drug Being charged with having a dangerous drug is a Class 4 felony.
 With no prior felony convictions and if the drug in possession was not meth or any kind of amphetamine, there is the possibility of being reduced to a Class 1 misdemeanor, along with a fine of at least \$2,000 or three times the value of the drugs in possession, whichever is the greater amount.
 Having no prior convictions, jailtime ranges from none to one-year, which could increase to up to 3.75 years having prior convictions. - Narcotics Possession of narcotics is a Class 4 felony.
 Having no prior convictions, charges might be reduced to a Class 1 misdemeanor, along with a fine of no less than \$2,000 or three times the value of the drugs in possession, whichever is greater.
-Having no prior convictions, jailtime ranges from none to a year and up to 15 years of imprisonment with having two prior convictions. - Marijuana Being caught with less than two pounds of marijuana is a Class 6 felony and if determined personal use, can be reduced to a misdemeanor.
-Producing the marijuana results in a Class 5 felony charge.
-If the marijuana in possession is for resale, this results in a Class 4 felony charge, facing a fine of no less than \$2,000 or three times the value of the marijuana in possession, whichever is the higher amount.
-With no prior convictions, jailtime ranges from none to up to a year in jail.
-Having prior convictions could increase to 3.75 years in jail. - DUI In Arizona, driving under the influence of drugs or alcohol is illegal for both adults and minors.
+Having no prior convictions, jailtime ranges from none to a year and up to 15 years of imprisonment with having two prior convictions. - Marijuana Possession for personal use of less than 2 pounds of marijuana is a Class 6 felony, punishable by a minimum sentence of 6 months, a maximum sentence of 1.5 years, and a minimum fine of \$1000 or a fine to exhaust the proceeds of the drug offense - DUI In Arizona, driving under the influence of drugs or alcohol is illegal for both adults and minors.
 Arizona has some of the strongest penalties for DUI.
 Jail time is mandatory for anyone convicted of DUI.
 Other sanctions can vary, depending on previous offenses and severity of current offense, which may include fines, mandatory ignition interlock devices be installed in vehicle, and alcohol/drug treatment.